 There are pros and cons about moving to an inner city suburb or setting up house right in the middle of the CBD with space and budget a main factor that can influence this decision.

 If you are unsure about living in an apartment but want to be close to the action, read our space saving tips for small homes to see if this

 The good news for renters in WA is that Perth is Australia's most affordable capital city to rent.

 To help with your property journey, we’ve prepared a list of the 10 most affordable suburbs in Perth as well as the 10 most affordable within 10 kilometres of the CBD.

-*Data in above tables is for the 12 months to October 2020.
+*Data in above tables is for the three months to March 2021.

 Once you have narrowed down on preferred suburbs and have searched available properties, it is important that you view the property to ensure it has all the features you are after.

 On reiwa.com, we have thousands of rental properties across Western Australia for you to choose from.
 Once you find a property you like, you can find out if you love it, by booking into a home open using the ‘Book Inspection’ button on the property advertisement